biologist79/ESPuino/README.md

 ### FTP (optional)
 In order to avoid exposing uSD-card or disassembling the Tonuino all the time for adding new music, it's possible to transfer music onto the uSD-card using FTP.
 Please make sure to set the max. number of parallel connections to ONE in your FTP-client.
 My recommendation is [Filezilla](https://filezilla-project.org/).
 But don't expect fast transfer, it's only around 145 kB/s and decreases dramatically, if music is played in parallel.
 Better stop playback then doing a FTP-transfer.
 Default-user and password are set via `ftpUser` and `ftpPassword`.

+### Files (IMPORTANT!)
+Make sure to not use filenames that contain German 'Umlaute'.
+I've been told this is also true for mp3's ID3-tags.

 ### Energy saving
 As already described in the modify-section, there are different sleepmodes available.
 Additionaly uC will be put into deepsleep after 10 minutes of inactivity (configurable my maxInactivityTime) unless Tonuino doesn't play music, has a FTP-client connected and any input via buttons.
 Every button-interaction resets the counter to the initial value.